Geography of Paraguay: The Eastern Region: Paraneña

-The Western Region (Chaco)
+The Western Region: Chaco

 Separated from the Eastern region by the Paraguay River, the Chaco region is a vast plain with elevations reaching no higher than 300 m and averaging 125 m.
 Covering more than 60 percent of Paraguay's total land area, the Chaco plain slopes gently eastward to the Río Paraguay.

 The Paraguayan Chaco is subdivided into two parts.
 The Alto Chaco (Upper Chaco), also called Chaco Seco (Dry Chaco) is the western three-quarters of the region, bordering on Bolivia, while the Bajo Chaco (Lower Chaco) or Chaco Húmedo (Humid Chaco) borders on the Paraguay River.
 The low hills in the northwestern part of the Alto Chaco are the highest parts in the Gran Chaco.
 One prominent wetland of the Bajo Chaco is the Estero Patiño, which at 1500 km² forms the largest swamp in the country.

 The Paraguay Chaco's western two-thirds belong to the semi-arid tropics with annual precipitations between 550 and 1000 mm, vegetation being dry low scrub in the west to higher growth xerophytic (semi-arid impenetrable thorn) forest towards the east.
 The eastern third belongs to the semi-humid tropics, with rainfall between 1000 and 1300 mm, taller vegetation, and tropical semi-humid forest.
 A belt about 50 km in length along the Paraguay River again has a different evergreen vegetation of wetlands and palm tree forests (Bajo Chaco).

 Annual evaporation is around 1500 mm.
 The very pronounced dry season lasts from May to October, and a wet season occurs from November to April, when the vegetation turns green and abundant.

 The soils of the Chaco are very deep sedimentary soils rich in nutrients, including luvisols, cambisols, and regosols, and are in general very fertile and apt for agriculture and pasture (always presuming responsible and sustainable techniques), more so than most of the world's semi-arid tropics.
 Limiting factors include a lack of ground freshwater in most of the Paraguay's Chaco, except in the north and the west.
 The lowlands facing the Paraguay River have insufficient drainage and seasonal flooding (which again increases soil fertility) as a constraint.

+The western region has a population of 220,805 and an area of 246,925 km2, the population density is 0.89/km2.